 Plex also works on many types of NAS machines.
 These machines are a large hard drive or memory chip bays that can be used on an organizational level.
 NAS machines can hold huge amounts of data, like a media library, and serve that data to many simultaneous remote clients.

 Plex System Requirements

 Plex Media Server is compatible with most popular operating systems.
-Including Windows, OS X / macOS, Linus, Ubuntu and many NAS systems like Drobo and Synology.
+Including Windows, OS X / macOS, Linux, and many NAS systems like Drobo and Synology.

 Depending on what type of media you are planning to transcode.
 Here are the minimum specs that you'll need to run the server:

 - Single 720p transcode - Intel Core i3 3.0 GHz

 - Single 1080p transcode - Intel Core i5 3.0GHz

 - Single 4K transcode - Intel Core i7 3.2GHz

 Intel E3 1240 V3

 Plex CPU requirements